elastisys/compliantkubernetes/docs/adr/0028-harder-pod-eviction-when-node-goes-OOM.md

 Chosen options: `Enable kubelet hard eviction` & `Setup priority class for all our apps` .

 The option `Adjust OOM score so that kernel does not OOM critical Pods` is  not viable as it can be used only if we set requests=limits on all our pods (see [here](https://kubernetes.io/docs/concepts/scheduling-eviction/node-pressure-eviction/#node-out-of-memory-behavior) and [here](https://kubernetes.io/docs/tasks/configure-pod-container/quality-service-pod/#create-a-pod-that-gets-assigned-a-qos-class-of-guaranteed)), and this will not allow us to benefit from the burstable capabilities of Kubernetes and have a static allocation of resources which locks the resources on the nodes even if they are not used most of the time.
-This reduces the available resources for the application developer on the nodes.
+This reduces the available resources for the Application Developer on the nodes.

 ### Positive Consequences